google/comprehensive-rust/src/welcome.md

 the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.
 It also includes Android-specific content on the last day.

-The goal of the course to teach you Rust.
+The goal of the course is to teach you Rust.
 We assume you don't know anything about Rust and hope to:

 * Give you a comprehensive understanding of the Rust syntax and language.